 Did you make these almond milk crepes and like them?
 Share with us in the comments below, rate our recipe and Pin it here!

 - 1 ½ cups whole wheat flour (180 g)

 - 1 ½ cups almond milk, unsweetened (360 ml)

 - Sliced peaches

 - Lime juice

-- Place all of the ingredients for the almond milk crêpes into a blender jar and blend until very smooth without any lumps left.
+- Place all of the ingredients for the almond milk crepes into a blender jar and blend until very smooth without any lumps left.

-- When you notice nice golden streaks on your crêpe, remove it from the pan and transfer it to a plate, then cover with a damp towel to keep the crêpe warm.
+- When you notice nice golden streaks on your crepe, remove it from the pan and transfer it to a plate, then cover with a damp towel to keep it warm.

 - *this date caramel needs to be thinned out with half a cup of almond milk to make a pourable sauce.

 - You can use all-purpose wheat, spelt or gluten-free flour instead of whole wheat.

 - Nutrition information has automatically been calculated without any toppings.